erezoren/myevents/README.md

 ## Run from dev environment:
 - Clone the project from git.
 - Move to project root
-- In the command line run `docker-compose up events_mongodb` start containers.
+- In the command line run `docker-compose up events_mongodb` to start mongo container.
-- Move back to application directory (`cd ..`)
 - In the command line run `yarn` to install dependencies.
-- Launch client and server by executing `yarn run dev`
+- Launch client and server by executing `yarn dev`

 ### Run fully Dockerized application
 from the application root execute: